-- 2. Pilot social innovations in gender sensitive curriculum and pedagogy both inside and outside the schools. - 3.
+- 1. Improve our technical capacity and investments in early childhood education (school readiness and foundational learning). - 2.
+Pilot social innovations in gender sensitive curriculum and pedagogy both inside and outside the schools. - 3.
 Improve our technical expertise in mobilising and promoting education with girls who have either dropped out of school, are irregular in attendance or never been to school. - 4.
 Influence governments and donors to increase investment in girls' education.